microsoftgraph/entra-powershell/module/docs/entra-powershell-beta/Microsoft.Graph.Entra.Beta/Get-EntraBetaAuditSignInLog.md

 ## Description

-The `Get-EntraBetaAuditSignInLogs` cmdlet gets the Microsoft Entra ID sign-in log.
+The `Get-EntraBetaAuditSignInLog` cmdlet gets the Microsoft Entra ID sign-in log.

 In addition to delegated permissions, the signed-in user must belong to at least one of the following Microsoft Entra roles to read sign-in reports: